lkilcher/dolfyn/doc-src/source/index.rst

-..
-DOLfYN documentation master file, created by sphinx-quickstart on Tue Apr  1 12:34:10 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the DOLfYN home page!
+Welcome to the DOLfYN home page
 ================================

 DOLfYN is the Doppler Oceanography Library for pYthoN.